kristina-salnyk/petly/README.md

 # Petly

-This is an comprehensive web application designed with a heartfelt purpose – caring for our beloved pets.
+This is a comprehensive web application designed with a heartfelt purpose – caring for our beloved pets.
 This platform is crafted to provide a seamless and engaging experience for pet enthusiasts.
 Whether you're looking to stay informed about the latest news, manage notices related to pets, or create a personalized user profile to celebrate your furry friends, this application is tailored just for you.
 ## Features

 - **User Authentication:** Users can easily create accounts by registering with the required information.
 Existing users can log in securely.